-Before you can think of solutions, you need to know the problem or at least the topics that revolve around your challenge.
+Before you can think of solutions through technology transfer, you need to know the problem or at least the topics that revolve around your challenge.
 This isn’t something to take too lightly, so we encourage our clients to take enough time to understand the problem behind the problem, or the job-to-be-done.
 Once you get an thorough understanding, you’re free to experiment with the detailed problem.

 An effective way to do this?
 Take a short description of existing technologies, e.g. 150 space technologies.
 With each technology you ‘force’ yourself to use it somewhere in your challenge.
 Most of them will be absurd or even impossible, however you’ll create a much wider view of your solution potential.
 Most of the times you find something that could help your innovation.
 Either directly or as an inspiration for a new idea that creates (part of) your new added value.

 In operational projects and processes you focus on getting the deliverable done, in the way you usually do it (make it manageable).
 Innovation is focused on learning, exploring and creating new ways.
 Operational processes can be rigid and this is part of their strength.
 If people in operations would be creating new ways of working every week, again and again, your company would be operating inefficient.

 An innovation process should actually aim to create unexpected results: new unthinkable answers.
 It deliberately creates room to experiment, and asks you and your stakeholders to go beyond the topic, to learn as much as you can before choosing the optimal combination of solutions that fit this particular challenge.